MantossG/LITA_CLASS_Project/README.md

   applies to the copier and printer sale so as to avoid them being a discontinued line.

 C. *Conclusion*
-- The revenue data from 2014 and 2015 indicates a disturbing trend of declining revenue generating performance by the various line of business.
+- The revenue data from 2014 and 2015 indicated a disturbing trend of declining revenue generating performance by the various line of business.
 This highlight the need for the company to analyze market conditions and implement strategies to improve  sales performance of these products paying keen attention to the service plan line of business.

 ### 4. Region By Unit Sold